-This manual covers the installation and operation of the NCE GWire CabTM Wireless DCC.
+This manual covers the installation and operation of the NCE Power CabTM DCC system.
 It is not a comprehensive tutorial on all the aspects of Digital Command Control.
 It is not necessary to know the inner workings of DCC to use this system.
-Some users may wish to delve deeper into the how and why of Digital Command Control for model railroads.
+Some users may wish to delve deeper into the how and why of Digital Command Control for model railroads, especially those wishing to use the computer interface of the Power CabTM.
 For those interested in the "nuts and bolts" we recommend the reading of the following NMRA Standards and Recommended Practices as they pertain to DCC.
 Applicable standards are: S-9, S9.1 and S-9.2 and Recommend Practices: RP-9.1.1 through RP-9.2.4.
 These documents are available via the Internet at www.nmra.org.

-The NCE Publications Department wrote this manual.
+Editorial help has been provided by Lou Nost of Penfield, New York.The NCE Publications Department wrote this manual.
 Please address comments regarding the manual to:

-NCE Publications Dept. 82 East Main Street Webster, NY 14580 Support@ncecorporation.com
+NCE Publications Dept. 82 East Main St. Webster, NY 14580 support@ncecorporation.com

-GWire CabTM
+Power CabTM